Payne-in-Bahrain/u4_lessons_advanced_python_concepts/README.md

 6. **Mathematical Operations (`__add__`, `__sub__`, etc.):** Customize how instances respond to mathematical operations.

 By implementing these dunder methods, you gain control over how instances of your classes interact with the standard Python language features and operations.
-This customization is especially useful when you want your classes to behave in a way that aligns with the semantics of the problem domain you are addressing.
+This customization is especially useful when you want your classes to behave in a way that makes sense with the specific kind of problem you are trying to solve.

 ## Conclusion